OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/12._Multithreading/index.md

 ## Architecture

-Libuavcan allows to add low-priority threads by means of adding *sub-nodes*, decoupled from the *main node* via a *virtual CAN bus driver*.
+Libuavcan allows to add low-priority threads by means of adding *sub-nodes*, decoupled from the *main node* via a *virtual CAN driver*.
-In this tutorial we'll be reviewing a use case with exactly one sub-node, but the approach can be scaled to more sub-nodes if necessary by means of daisy-chaining them together with extra virtual drivers.
+In this tutorial we'll be reviewing a use case with just one sub-node, but the approach can be scaled to more sub-nodes if necessary by means of daisy-chaining them together with extra virtual drivers.

 A virtual CAN driver is a class that implements `uavcan::ICanDriver` (see libuavcan porting guide for details).
-An object of this class is fed into the sub-node in place of a real CAN driver.
+An object of this class is fed to the sub-node in place of a real CAN driver.

 ### Transmission